Hariom009/HabiT/README.md

-HabiT – Habit Tracker App
+HabiT – Build Better Habits, Stay Consistent

-A minimal and effective iOS app to build and maintain positive habits with progress tracking and reminders.
+HabiT is a simple yet powerful iOS app designed to help you build, track, and maintain positive habits with ease.
+Stay motivated with streaks, reminders, and insightful progress tracking.

-Features:
+🌟 Features

-Add, track, and manage daily habits
+✅ Add & Track Habits – Set daily habits and monitor progress ✅ Smart Reminders – Get timely notifications to stay on track ✅ Progress Streaks – Stay motivated with visual streak tracking ✅ Minimal & Intuitive UI – A clean, distraction-free experience

-Visual progress tracking with streaks
+🛠️ Technologies Used

-Simple and intuitive UI for easy habit management
+Swift & SwiftUI – Smooth and modern UI experience UserDefaults – Secure and persistent habit storage Local Notifications – Smart reminders to build consistency

-Technologies Used:
+🚀 Installation

-Swift & SwiftUI
+Clone the repository
-UserDefaults for habit storage
+Open the project in Xcode.
-Notifications for habit reminders
+Build and run on a simulator or device.